 This is in addition to the “days to maturity” stated on your seed packets.
-(You can read more about this confusing term in my previous post here.)

-So, it’s best to start your tomato seeds indoors about four to six weeks before your last expected frost date, repot the seedlings to increase the root mass, and give them a little time to harden off properly to ensure strong, healthy plants.
+So, it’s best to start your tomato seeds indoors about four to six weeks before your last expected frost date, repot the seedlings to increase the root mass, and give them time to harden off properly to ensure strong, healthy plants.

 You can always buy tomato starts from a garden center if all else fails, but when you do the math, it just makes cents (er, sense) to try to start tomatoes from seed every year if you can.

 If each tomato plant produces an average of 15 pounds of fruit (on the low end), that means a single packet of seeds could give you at least 300 pounds of tomatoes!

 If I can get one packet of seeds to produce 300 pounds of fruit, that’s a minimum of $1,500 worth of tomatoes that I’ve grown, and I can pick them at the peak of ripeness from my own backyard.

 3. Repot your tomatoes twice for stronger stems and larger root mass.

 This is most apparent if you’ve ever let your tomato vines flop on the ground, forget to stake them upright, and come back a couple weeks later to find the vines have firmly rooted themselves into the soil.

 The plants have tiny, fuzzy bumps on their stems (called adventitious roots, root initials, or tomato stem primordia) that are essentially the beginnings of new root nodes.

 This in turn means stronger, healthier plants that need less irrigation and fertilization because their extensive root system can reach deeper into the soil, pulling up moisture and nutrients.

-4. Choose a location with full sun.
+4. Choose a location with enough sun.

 Sunlight is free, and it’s one of the most important aspects of growing tomatoes.

-Take care to only shade the plants, not cover them—covering will only trap heat and moisture, creating a greenhouse effect.
-Use shade cloth, muslin, or a light sheet that still allows light and air to pass through.
+Take care to only shade the plants, not wrap or cover them—covering will only trap heat and moisture, creating a greenhouse effect.
+Use shade cloth, muslin, or a thin, light-colored sheet that still allows air and sunlight to pass through.